 Your team might be working remotely, in the office, or a mixture of both, so it’s all the more important to encourage them to work cohesively.
 Employees need to feel that they’re well supported by their other team members, no matter where they are.
-When your employees get on well together, still having ‘office’ banter despite working in different locations, they will be happier in their job, wanting to work to the best of their abilities.
+When your co-workers get on well together, still having ‘workplace banter' despite working in different locations, they will be happier in their job, wanting to work to the best of their abilities.

 The Art Heist Escape Room is an ideal choice for teams spread across various locations.
 Priceless paintings, grand settings, glamorous people, ingenious getaways — the lure of an art heist!
 In fact, a heist is usually carried out by a team combining their different skills, working as a unit, to ultimately split the prize — or in this case, catch the thief.
 Managers and junior staff will find themselves on a level playing field, trying to crack codes and find hidden objects using augmented reality.
-Whether you’re sitting with your colleagues in person, or watching each other's reactions on a screen — this is ideal for combining a bit of fun with employee engagement.
-It’s an action-packed 90 minutes — you’ll be working as a team to think logically and make quick decisions — while keeping remote teams connected.
+Whether you’re sitting with your co-workers in person, or watching each other's reactions on a screen — this is ideal for combining a bit of fun with employee engagement.
+It’s an action-packed 90 minutes — you’ll be working together to think logically and make quick decisions — while keeping your remote team connected.

 A ‘night out’ from your living room

 Many people have found it hard to adapt to the ‘new normal’ of working remotely, sometimes going for long periods of time without seeing anyone in person.
 Some will have had feelings of loneliness or sadness and that can affect their work.